 Your tenancy agreement should contain a clause dealing with rights of access.
 If it doesn't it is generally accepted that you should contact your tenants at least 24 hours before you intend entering the property and ask for their permission to do so.
 The tenant can refuse you access to the property.

-Under Article 12 of the Private Tenancies (NI) Order (2006) your tenants should allow you access to carry out repairs which you have been tasked by the council to carry out, as long as they have been given reasonable notice.
+Under Article 12 of the Private Tenancies (NI) Order (2006) your tenants should allow you access to inspect the state of repairs in the property and carry out tasks which you are required by law to carry out, as long as they have been given reasonable notice.
 If the tenant is refusing to allow you access when you are trying to carry out repairs which you are under a duty to complete, you can apply to the courts for an order allowing you access.

 If you have contracted someone to carry out work in the property, you must let you tenants know when the workers will be coming and how long they are likely to stay.